by Andrew Robinson

 (Archaeology)

---read a related feature ("Decoding antiquity: eight scripts that still can't be read") in New Scientist
+--read my related feature ("Decoding antiquity: eight scripts that still can't be read") in New Scientist

---read a related review ("Calligraphic conundrum", about the mysterious Voynich manuscript) in Nature
+--read my related review ("Calligraphic conundrum", about the Voynich manuscript) in Nature

---read a related review ("The codes that got away", about unsolved codes) in Nature
+--read my related review ("The codes that got away", about unsolved codes) in Nature

 2002: Thames & Hudson, pbk edn 2012